uzh-dqbm-cmi/PRIDICT2/README.md

 ## 1. Overview

 [PRIDICT2.0](https://rdcu.be/dLu0f) is an advanced version of the original [PRIDICT](https://rdcu.be/c3IM5) model designed for predicting the efficiency of prime editing guide RNAs.
 This repository allows you to run the model locally.
 For details on advancements over the original model, refer to our published study ([Mathis et al., Nature Biotechnology, 2024](https://rdcu.be/dLu0f)) and the initial [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.10.09.561414v1).
+For comprehensive step-by-step instructions, including practical tips for high-throughput screening, see our detailed protocol ([Mathis et al., Nature Protocols, 2025](https://rdcu.be/eAIEQ)).

 ## 2. Complementary Models